 Our attorneys at Manosh Payette Criminal Defense Attorneys are well-versed in state laws and know the intricacies associated with these types of cases including drug crimes, Providence domestic violence, sex crimes, Providence homicide charges, and more.
 We have 36 years of combined experience and believe that everyone deserves a trusted legal advocate when facing allegations and criminal consequences.

-If you need help fighting a restraining order, contact our law firm by calling (401) 854-7794 to schedule a free consultation with an experienced Providence criminal defense lawyer.
+If you need help fighting a restraining order, contact our law firm by calling (401) 854-7794 to schedule a free consultation with an experienced criminal defense lawyer in Rhode Island.

 How Manosh Payette Criminal Defense Attorneys Can Help If You’re Facing a Restraining Order in Providence, RI